EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 ## Not Normalizing Tables
 **Check Id:** [None yet, click here to add the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Not+Normalizing+Tables)

-Normalizing tables is regarded as a best practice methodology for relational databases design.
+[Database Normalizing](https://en.wikipedia.org/wiki/Database_normalization) tables is regarded as a best practice methodology for relational databases design.
 Relational database tables should be normalized to at least the [Boyce–Codd normal form (BCNF or 3.5NF)](https://en.wikipedia.org/wiki/Boyce%E2%80%93Codd_normal_form).

 These normalizing principles are used to reduce data duplication, avoid data anomalies, ensure table relationship integrity, and make data management simplified.